 - Listening to my sister talk to her boyfriend in her whiny baby voice makes me so sick.

 make something out of nothing: make something more important or serious than it really is.

 - So there are a few clouds in the sky… don’t make something out of nothing.
-We can still go outside for a short walk and take an umbrella just in case.
+We'll still go outside for a short walk and take an umbrella just in case.